OCA/sale-workflow/sale_amendment/README.rst

    When asked, the supplier or the logistics department, they say OK.

    The end user is stuck with the system and can't do anything.
-It is not possible to split a delivery so it isnot possible to  can cancel the proper line.
+It is not possible to split a delivery so it is not possible to  can cancel the proper line.
 The only work around: make note in the chatter.
 Once only the line to be cancelled is the only remaining line to be delivered, it is possible to cancel it like in point 3 above.